 The party’s state president Dilip Ghosh, national spokesperson Sambit Patra and BJP Mahila Morcha national social media head Priti Gandhi were among the other BJP members who introduced a political angle to the crime.

-Social media users also did not deter from adding their own versions to the incident – a Muslim perpetrator link to the crime.
-The founder of fake news portal Postcard News, Mahesh Vikram Hegde, claimed that ‘peacefuls’ lynched an ‘RSS karyakarta’ in West Bengal.
+Social media users came up with their own version of the incident — a Muslim link to the crime.
+The founder of propaganda portal Postcard NewsMahesh Vikram Hegde, claimed that ‘peacefuls’ lynched an ‘RSS karyakarta’ in West Bengal.
 ‘Peacefuls’ is a derogatory term used to refer to Muslims.

-Several users followed by the office of railway minister Piyush Goyal also brought in communal overtones to the murders.
+Several users followed by the office of then Union railway minister Piyush Goyal also brought in communal overtones to the murders.
 One Rakesh Krishnan Simha (@ByRakeshSimha) wrote that a ‘jehadi mob’ murdered an unborn baby in Murshidabad.

-Madhu Kishwar alluded a hate crime, suggesting that the large Muslim population of Murshidabad was somehow connected to the murders.
+Madhu Kishwar alluded to a hate crime, suggesting that the large Muslim population of Murshidabad was somehow connected to the murders.

 Most media outlets carried reports which furthered the unverified ‘RSS’ angle.
 Incidentally, initial reports of the crime did not mention the victim’s alleged political affiliation but the same was highlighted only after the BJP made the assertion more than 24 hours after the crime was committed.

-An October 10 report by ANI merely said, “In a gruesome incident, three people, including a child, were murdered by unknown miscreants in their house on Thursday in Jiyaganj area of Murshidabad…The investigation into the matter is underway.”
+An October 10 report by ANI merely said, In a gruesome incident, three people, including a child, were murdered by unknown miscreants in their house on Thursday in Jiyaganj area of Murshidabad…The investigation into the matter is underway.”

 However, a subsequent report by the news agency referred to Pal as ‘RSS worker’.